-2.4.1 Assessment of Reversal Risk
+2.4.1 ASSESSMENT OF REVERSAL RISK

 To assess the risk of reversal or termination, the Project Proponents shall conduct a risk assessment addressing site-level internal, external and natural risks using the most recently approved ACR Tool for Risk Analysis and Buffer Determination.
-PDA projects must use a weighted risk assessment conducted across sites on a basis of contribution to total project acreage.
+PDA projects must use a weighted risk assessment conducted across all currently crediting sites on a basis of contribution to project acreage.